tcmetzger/sphinx-favicon/docs/source/index.rst

       "href": "https://secure.example.com/favicon/apple-touch-icon-180x180.png",
    }

-Based on this configuration, Sphinx will include the following favicon information in the :code:`<head>` of every HTML file:
+Based on this configuration, Sphinx will include the following favicon information in the ``<head>`` of every HTML file:

 .. code-block:: html